The Simpsons: Tapped Out

+According to its own estimates as of 2014, EA generated over $130 million in revenue since the game's release.
+On September 26, 2024, EA announced that the game servers would be shutting down next year, with in-app purchases being disabled.
+It was delisted from the App Store and Google Play on October 31, 2024, while users who still had the app downloaded were able to continue playing the game until January 24, 2025.
+After that, the game servers went permanently offline and the game was discontinued, becoming unplayable.

 Gameplay

-The game may be considered a city-building game.
-It offers a variety of buildings (houses, shops, public buildings from the animation series) that the player buys with "Money ($)" in-game currency.
-Premium items are bought with donuts which can also be purchased with real-world cash.
-This references Homer Simpson's passion for donuts within the series.
-The player uses building and character quest-lines to make in-game progress.
-By completing quests and levels, the player collects more characters and buildings unlocking further quests and levels.
-Each building regularly generates in-game money to collect, under names such as "Income tax" from houses and the "Collection plate" from the First Church of Springfield.
-Players can place rivers, roads, pavement and decorations on the land.
-In 2013, developers added the "Krustyland" transporter, to get players from Springfield to the infamous Krustyland, where they can expand and build like the main Springfield game.
+The Simpsons: Tapped Out was a city-building game.
+It offered buildings that the player buys with "Money ($)" in-game currency.
+Premium items were bought with Donuts which could also be purchased with real-world cash.
+The player used building and characters to make progress.
+By completing quests and levels, the player collected more characters and buildings to unlock more quests and levels.
+Each building generated in-game money to collect, under names such as "Income tax" from houses and the "Marking up Prices" for the Kwik-E-Mart.
+Players could place rivers, roads, pavement and decorations on the land.

-The game is supported by EA's Origin, which acts as a social bridge to where players log into their Origin accounts and visit friends' towns to collect cash once every 24 hours; and occasionally other tasks during an event.
+The game was supported by EA's Origin, which acted as a social bridge to where players log into their Origin accounts and visit friends' towns to collect cash every 24 hours.

-Since the May 18, 2016 update, the maximum number of levels is counted to 939, because this is the Simpsons' area code in Springfield.
+Since the May 18, 2016, update, the maximum number of levels is 939.
+This is a reference to the episode "A Tale of Two Springfields", which shows the Simpsons' area code.

-Frequent content updates have been released for the game, with new game content or time-limited events related to episode promotions or holidays.
-Major events include a temporary currency, which can be used to buy – or win – limited edition prizes.
-For some events every user's winnings contributed to a community fund, which includes prizes for certain levels of the event currency.
+Content updates had been released for the game, with new game content or limited-time events related to episode promotions or holidays.
+Major events included a temporary currency, which win the player limited edition prizes.